dhiruLeo/kubernetes-related/README.md

 `15.
 Difference Between ADD & COPY , CMD & ENTRYPOINT .
 Can we override entrypoint as well ?
 Yes We can using docker run imagename --entrypoint flag . `

 `16.
-Difference between Pod, statefulset & Deployment.`
+Difference between Pod, Statefulset & Deployment.`

 `17.
 3 master node in Kubernetes ? what if 2 goes down what will happen.`

+`18.
+Diff. between PV & PVC?. `

 # Basic Commands